 Please call our counseling office at (805) 473-6507 for an assessment or for general questions.

-Stand Strong provides counseling to help educate and heal those impacted by domestic violence and those who choose to perpetrate.
-The requirements for acceptance and participation in the program are the same for everyone regardless of race, color, national origin, sexual orientation, age, gender, disability, belief systems, or spiritual practices.
+Stand Strong provides counseling to help educate and heal those impacted by intimate partner violence (women, men, teens, and children) and those who choose to perpetrate.
+The requirements for acceptance and participation in the program are the same for everyone regardless of race, color, national origin, sexual orientation, age, gender, disability, belief systems, or spiritual-based practices.
 They are based on program requirements and funding guidelines.
+A sliding-scale fee is available for individuals who are dealing with issues of unresolved anger, controlling behavior, and verbal aggression as a result of Intimate Partner Violence (IPV).
 For more information on counseling for children, please scroll to the bottom of the page.